Duel Blackjack: The Wildest Live Blackjack Table in the World

 Built for high rollers

-Most live casinos cap blackjack hands at $1,000 or $5,000 because their bankroll cannot cover bigger players.
-We do not have that problem.
+Most live casinos cap blackjack at $1,000 or $5,000 a hand because their bankroll cannot cover bigger players.
+Duel does not have that problem.

-Standard tables on Duel Blackjack accept main bets up to $15,000 per hand, with insurance up to $7,500.
-If you want to push higher, we open private tables with custom limits negotiated directly with the platform.
-Whales play their own table at their own pace, with the same dealers and the same eight-deck shoe.
+Standard tables accept main bets up to $15,000 per hand, with insurance up to $7,500.
+Whales play for real money against the same dealers on the same eight-deck shoe as everyone else.

-Our 9-figure bankroll backs every hand.
-There is no withdrawal lock if you win big.
+A 9-figure bankroll backs every hand, and there is no withdrawal lock when you win big.
 You win, you withdraw, the money hits your wallet in under 60 seconds.
 No "security review", no document requests, no stalling.
-The biggest difference between Duel and the rest of the live blackjack market is what happens after a winning streak.
+The biggest difference between Duel and the rest of the market is what happens after a winning streak.

-One more practical note.
-If you lose your connection mid-hand, your bets continue to play.
-The result lands in your game history when you reconnect, so a dropped wifi will not cost you the hand.
+One practical note: if you lose connection mid-hand, your bets keep playing.
+The result lands in your game history when you reconnect, so dropped wifi never costs you the hand.

 Bring your bankroll